MatMechLab/AsFem/source/_posts/step-0.md

 option2=...
 [end]
 ```
-here, to set the properties we want, we use the [blockname]/[end] bracket pair.
-Every block pair must therefore end up with an'[end]'.
-Note, even inside one wide block there are sub-blocks, each (sub)block itself always has to end up with an'[end]'.
+here, to set the properties we want, we use the `[blockname]/[end]` bracket pair.
+Every block pair must therefore end up with an `[end]`.
+Note, even inside one wide block there are sub-blocks, each (sub)block itself always has to end up with an `[end]`.
 Otherwise, the input file will complain to you about mistakes!

 For one minimal input file, you need: